Overview

 How to Align Your Data

-- Use the floor plan view in Stitch to visually inspect how scans overlap.
+- Use the floor plan view to visually inspect how scans overlap

-- If scans appear misaligned, select and rotate them manually using Stitch’s alignment tools.
+- Select and rotate misaligned scans using Stitch's alignment tools

-- Look for visual cues in the laser data—such as straight walls or corners—to guide your adjustments.
+- Use visual cues in the laser data — straight walls and corners — to guide adjustments

-- Perform alignment early in your workflow to avoid issues later during pano placement or export.
+- Align scans early in the workflow to avoid issues during pano placement or export

 Dealing with Overlapping Scans in Stitch

-- Multiple scans are taken from nearly the same position.
+- Multiple scans taken from nearly the same position

-- Scans are captured too close together in tight spaces.
+- Scans captured too close together in tight spaces

-- Additional scans are added later without proper spacing.
+- Extra scans added later without proper spacing

 How to Resolve Overlapping Scans